 I wish I had started my own blog a long time ago.
 I’ve spent a number of years looking after other peoples blogs whilst thinking I really wanted to do the same.
 But, at the time, I didn’t have the guts to give up my day job.

-My biggest blogging mistake was not starting my blog long, long ago, and it is a mistake that makes the other slip-ups I made starting out insignificant by comparison.
+My biggest blogging mistake was not starting my blog long, long ago, and it is a mistake that makes the other slip-ups I made insignificant by comparison.

 One of those slip-ups was not getting on Pinterest from day zero.

 In this guide, I will explain how it is paramount that you get your Pinterest account up and running as soon as you know what your blog topic will be so that it is ready to feed your blog with traffic the minute you publish your first blog post.

 If you’re looking for the free ebook, click this button to download it now:

 I also recommend signing up to my free email course here:

 Blogging as we knew it is dead 😢